MeloShadow/DGM1600/README.md

 # DGM1600

-11:08am
+11:09am
 33 degrees
 Snowing
 pretty cold.
+Same ol' same ol'

-still 33 degrees and snowing, great time of the year.
+Still 33 degrees and snowing the high for today is 35